Caput Succedaneum Newborn

 When medical providers fail to follow medical standards that should lead to the differentiation between caput succedaneum and cephalohematoma and a birth injury or brain injury occurs a medical malpractice lawsuit may be available for the family of the injured baby.

-A majority of cases of caput succedaneum will self-resolve within 48 hours.
-Attempting to drain the fluid from the baby’s scalp can cause infections, so it should be avoided.
-All babies diagnosed with caput succedaneum should be monitored for the risk of newborn jaundice.
-Bruising of the skin over the swollen area may lead to increased bilirubin levels in the blood, which may cause neonatal jaundice or make it worse.
+Most caput succedaneum cases will self-resolve within 48 hours.
+Attempting to drain the fluid from the baby’s scalp can cause neonatal infections, so it should be avoided.
+All babies diagnosed with the condition should also be monitored for the risk of newborn jaundice.

 Failure to properly monitor and treat newborn jaundice may cause kernicterus, which is a dangerous and life-threatening birth complication.
 Kernicterus develops when excess levels of bilirubin invade the brain tissue, leading to permanent brain damage.
-Failure to diagnose and treat jaundice and kernicterus is one of the most common bases for a medical malpractice lawsuits arising during the neonatal time period.
+Failure to diagnose and treat jaundice and kernicterus is among the most common reasons for a medical malpractice lawsuits arising during the neonatal time period.

 Caput succedaneum is also a key indicator to show that the baby when through a stressful and difficult delivery, and their head was subjected to considerable external pressure at the time of birth.
-This should alert the medical provider to the possibility of a more serious brain injury, such as hypoxic-ischemic encephalopathy (HIE) resulting from oxygen deprivation, which can lead to cerebral palsy.
+This should alert the medical provider to the possibility of a more serious brain injury, such as hypoxic-ischemic encephalopathy (HIE) resulting from birth asphyxia, which can lead to cerebral palsy.

 Is Your Child’s Birth Injury the Result of Medical Malpractice?